The Leading Provider of Online Consultation, Legal Services, Education and Training

 Child Custody Cases

-• The Hindu Minority and Guardianship Act, 1956: The Act applies to all Hindus, including Buddhists, Jains, and Sikhs, and supersedes the Guardians and Wards Act, 1890.
-Section 6 of the Act states that the father is the natural guardian of a Hindu minor child, but if the child is below the age of five, the custody of a minor child will consistently be awarded to the mother.
-Section 13 of the Act takes priority over other provisions by highlighting that the child's well-being is the most essential factor in considering custody or guardianship.
+• The Hindu Minority and Guardianship Act, 1956: The Act applies to all Hindus, including Buddhists, Jains, and Sikhs, and supplements the Guardians and Wards Act, 1890.
+Section 6 of the Act states that the father is the natural guardian of a Hindu minor child.
+Still, if the child is under the age of five, the custody of a minor child will consistently be awarded to the mother if it is in the child's best interest.
+Section 13 of the Act takes precedence over other provisions by emphasizing that the child's well-being is the primary factor in determining custody or guardianship.

-• Muslim Personal Law (Shariat) Application Act, 1937: Relevant to all Muslims, As per Islamic Law the mother of the child is generally given the custody known as Hizanat, at the child’s young age, but men also have the rights of guardianship (Hizanat age restrictions vary by school of thought).
-Generally, girls stay with their mothers till the time of puberty, while boys can wait till the age of seven years.
+• Muslim Personal Law (Shariat) Application Act, 1937: Relevant to all Muslims.
+As per Islamic Law, the mother is generally given the custody of young children known as Hizanat, but men also have the rights of guardianship (Hizanat age restrictions vary by school of thought).
+Generally, girls stay with their mothers until the time of puberty, while boys remain until the age of seven.
 However, this differs; if the child's well-being is in danger or the father is deemed unfit, the court can intervene.
-Indian courts have held that the well-being of the child is primary where there’s a conflict among Sharia.
+Indian courts have held that the well-being of the child is primary where there's a conflict with personal laws.

-• Special Marriage Act, 1954: The Act applies to inter-religious marriages and secular cases.
-Section 38 of this Act offers a framework for guardianship and custody in some instances.
+• Special Marriage Act, 1954: The Act applies to inter-religious and secular marriages.
+During the proceedings under Chapters V and VI of the Act, Courts are empowered to pass orders relating to custody, education, and maintenance of the child as per Section 38 of the Act.
 Courts utilize a child-centric path, prioritizing the well-being and welfare of the child, similar to the Guardians and Wards Act.

-• The Indian Divorce Act, 1869: This Act allows both parents to request custody in the event of a divorce between them.
-Sections 41 and 42 of the Act address this situation.
-Courts make judgments relevant to what is best for the child, and they often give the mother custody of younger ones.
+• The Divorce Act, 1869: This Act applies to Christians and allows both parents to request custody in the event of a divorce between them.
+Section 41 and 42 of the Act address this situation.
+Courts make judgments based on what is best for the child, and they often award the mother custody of younger children.

-• The Constitution of India and the Rights of Children: The state is encouraged to safeguard children’s growth and health by the Directive Principles of State Policy, Article 39(e) and Article 39(f).
-When judging complex custody issues, especially when welfare, well-being, and safeguarding are significant concerns, the court may make recommendations that align with constitutional provisions concerning the rights of children.
+• The Constitution of India: The state is encouraged to safeguard children's growth and health by the Directive Principles of State Policy, as outlined in Article 39(e) and Article 39(f).
+When evaluating complex custody issues, particularly when welfare, well-being, and safeguarding are significant concerns, the court may make recommendations that align with constitutional provisions regarding the rights of children.

-• The Family Court Act, 1984: Section 9 of the Act deals with the conciliation and settlement issues regarding marriage, divorce, child custody, and guardianship.
-This helps resolve and settle custody issues amicably before the litigation process begins.
+• The Family Court Act, 1984: Section 9 of the Act promotes conciliation and settlement by empowering the courts to make a settlement in issues related to marriage, divorce, child custody, and guardianship.
+This helps resolve and settle custody issues amicably before the trial process begins.

 Types of Custody